cengels/potence/docs/docs/Arrays/first.md

 layout:      page
 title:       "Arrays.first()"
 description: "Returns the first element in an array.
 If the array is empty, returns undefined."
+parameters:
+  array: An array with 0 or more elements from which the "0th" element is returned (but not removed).
+  test:
+    description: test description
+    optional: yes
 ---
 ## Syntax